Humpty Dumpty Snack Foods: History

 The company was acquired by Borden, Inc., in February 1989.

 In January 2000, it was then sold to the Canadian firm Small Fry, formally adopting the name Humpty Dumpty Snack Foods Inc.

 In 2006, the company was acquired in a takeover bid by Old Dutch Foods, a Minnesota-based snack food company.
 After the acquisition, Humpty Dumpty potato chip products were rebranded as Old Dutch potato chips.
 Old Dutch Foods kept the Humpty Dumpty label, and still sells all their flavors of chips and snacks in the USA.
 In Canada, Humpty Dumpty's potato chip line were rebranded "Old Dutch", as it was already an established brand of potato chip in other parts of Canada; they kept the "Humpty Dumpty" name for its other snacks.

-Humpty Dumpty originally sold a variety of potato chip flavors.
-For the original brand of chips, they included Regular, BBQ, Ketchup, Dill Pickle, Salt and Vinegar, Roast Chicken, Sour Cream and Onion, Smokin' Bacon, and a St-Hubert rotisserie chicken flavor.

-For their ridged chip line, called Ripples, there were five varieties: Regular, Buffalo Wing, BBQ & Cheddar, Au Gratin, and All-Dressed.
-And finally, for their line of kettle-cooked chips, flavors featured were Regular, Jalapeño, Salt and Vinegar, BBQ, and Cheddar.